 Managers estimate abundance, the number of crabs estimated to be living in the Chesapeake Bay, by multiplying the density of all crabs by the area of the bay.
 Each year the overwintering mortality, those crabs that die in the winter, is estimated and abundance is adjusted for that loss.

-Juvenile abundace increased in 2022 but overall, total crab abundance decreased in 2022.
+Juvenile abundance increased slightly in 2023 and overall, total crab abundance increased in 2023.

 In 2017 an update to the blue crab stock assessment recommended a female-specific target of 196 million spawning age female crabs and a threshold of 72.5 million spawning age female crabs that were adopted by Maryland, Virginia, and the Potomac River Fisheries Commission.
-In 2022 the abundance of spawning age females decreased to 97 million crabs but remained above the recommended threshold of 72.5 million crabs.
+In 2023 the abundance of spawning age females increased to 152 million crabs, which is above the recommended threshold of 72.5 million crabs.

 The total estimated number of crabs living in the bay for each year of the survey is listed below: